 Monitoring Data Quality

-Monitoring Data Quality is a shared responsibility between the participating agency, HMIS Staff and the Data & Performance Committee.
+Ongoing monitoring of data quality is essential to ensure compliance with Federal and local data standards.
+Monitoring responsibilities are shared between participating agencies, HMIS Staff, and the Data & Performance Committee.
 Each of the 5 elements of data quality (Completeness, Timeliness, Accuracy, Training and Consistency) is to be monitored.

 Agency and Program data quality is to be monitored by the Agency Data Administrator monthly.
 Each agency may choose different reports to monitor their data quality.
 Each Agency Data Administrator should work with the HMIS Staff to ensure they are running correct data quality reports.
 HMIS Staff may set up a schedule by which agencies are required to submit specific data quality reports to the HMIS Lead for review.